Regression-Games/RegressionDocs/docs/studios/unity/tutorials/github_actions.md

 ## Add a Test to Your Unity Project

-The QA Bots are started via the Unity Test Runner in [Play Mode](https://docs.unity3d.com/2019.1/Documentation/Manual/PlaymodeTestFramework.html), In this testing mode, the game starts as if you are playing it, and then terminates once the function finishes.
+The bots are started via the Unity Test Runner in [Play Mode](https://docs.unity3d.com/2019.1/Documentation/Manual/PlaymodeTestFramework.html), In this testing mode, the game starts as if you are playing it, and then terminates once the function finishes.

 Complete the following steps to setup the required test - feel free to skip some of these steps if you have existing Play tests